Comerica Park: Naming rights

 In December 1998, Comerica Bank agreed to pay $66 million over 30 years for the naming rights for the new ballpark.
 In 2018, Comerica extended its naming rights agreement with the Tigers through 2034.
+Comerica announced plans in October 2025 to merge with Fifth Third Bank, which reportedly will result in the stadium being rebranded before the 2027 season.

 Features

 The main entrance to the ballpark is located across the street from the Fox Theatre and between two historic downtown churches, St. John Episcopal Church and Central United Methodist Church.
 Outside the main entrance is a tiger statue that is 15 ft in height.
 There are 8 other heroic-sized tiger statues throughout the park, including two prowling on top of the scoreboard in left field.
 These tigers' eyes light up after a Tigers home run or a victory and the sound of a growling tiger plays as well.
 The tigers were originally created by sculptor Michael Keropian and fabricated by ShowMotion Inc. in Norwalk, Connecticut.
 Along the brick walls outside the park are 33 tiger heads with lighted baseballs in their mouths.

 At the left-center field concourse there are statues of almost all of the players whose numbers have been retired by the Tigers (with the exception of Jackie Robinson, whose number was retired in every MLB park in 1997 and is located on the wall in right-center field).
 A statue of Ty Cobb is also there, but he does not have a number, as he played baseball before players began to wear numbers on their uniforms.
 These players' names, along with the names of Hall of Fame players and broadcasters who spent a significant part of their career with the Tigers, are also on a wall in right-center field.
 Ernie Harwell, the team's long time radio announcer and a recipient of the Hall of Fame's Ford C. Frick Award, has a statue just inside the stadium on the first base side.

-Comerica Park is currently the only ballpark in MLB to feature a distinctive dirt strip between home plate and the pitcher's mound.
-This strip, sometimes known as the "keyhole", was common in early ballparks, but it is very rare in modern facilities.
+Comerica Park was the last ballpark in MLB to feature a distinctive dirt strip between home plate and the pitcher's mound.
+This strip, sometimes known as the "keyhole", was common in early ballparks, but it was very rare in modern facilities.
+It was removed prior to the 2025 season.
 Additionally, the home plate area is in the shape of the home plate itself, and not as a standard circle.

 In the northeastern corner of the stadium behind the stands from the third base line is a Ferris wheel with twelve cars designed like baseballs.
 In the northwestern corner of the stadium behind the stands from the first base line is a carousel.